sub-mod/aimlperf_reg_tests/FFTW/README.md

 This command will run the `nd_cosine_ffts` on fourteen 2D cosine matrices--each dimension being 300 in size--with a sampling frequency `Fs=0.001`, and it will save the performance results to `fftw_cosine_performance_results.json`.
 Since the `-v` option wasn't used, again, the thread values will be powers of 2, up to the maximum number of real cores on your system.

 To optimize performance, you can use the `-n` option to enable `numactl`.
 If the `-v` option is not passed to the benchmark script, then `numactl` will run up to a maximum of "\# of real cores" threads to avoid running on hyperthreads.
+But remember, to use numactl in Podman, you'll have to pass in the seccomp profile.
+(See the **Building FFTW** section at the top of this document for more info.)

 ### Running by Hand